dddrrreee/cs140e-23win/labs/17-fat32/README.md

 This should be fast:
   0. Implement the first parts of `fat32_mk` in `fat32.c`
-  1. Use the MBR to read the partition-specific boot sector (the volume id) off the SD card.
+  1. Use the partition entry (which the tests read from the MBR) to read the partition-specific boot sector (the volume id) off the SD card.
 It's the first sector in the partition; there's a struct definition for it in `fat32_boot_sec_t`.
   2. Verify the boot sector with `fat32_volume_id_check`.
   3. Read in the `fsinfo` structure (which is usually right after the boot sector, but you should confirm this is true on your SD card).